Sachithsbs/UiPath-image-classification-/README.md

 # UiPath-image-classification-
-Bot that helps to classify the image in abook and generate the caption
+Bot that helps to classify the image in a book and generate the caption